Richardpandey/Encryp-and-Decrypt/README.md

 - Supports custom keys if you prefer to use your own
 - Compresses files during encryption to save space
 - Works completely offline after loading the page
-- No installation required—just open in any modern browser
+- No installation required, just open in any modern browser

 ---